Napoleonic looting of art: Justifications for seizures

 The French government planned to increase museum collections through the confiscation of foreign artworks as a show of national strength.
 Its appropriations were at first indiscriminate, but by 1794, the French government developed structured programs for art acquisition through its wars.
 With its "savant" system, exemplified by the Commission des Sciences et des Arts, experts would select which works should be taken—the system tried to reconcile imperial tribute with the French values of encyclopedism and public education.
-Its work was supported by peace treaties designed to legitimize their acquisitions: some treaty clauses required the delivery of artworks, and others imposed art acquisitions as tribute from foreign nobility.
+Its work was supported by peace treaties designed to legitimise their acquisitions: some treaty clauses required the delivery of artworks, and others imposed art acquisitions as tribute from foreign nobility.

 In European history, the plundering of artworks had been a common, accepted way for conquerors to exhibit power over their new subjects.
 In the late 18th century, however, the increased national control of artworks led to regulations that restricted the movement and sale of artworks; and the ideals of enlightened monarchs discouraged treating art as mere plunder.

 Still, the French justified their seizures by appealing to the right of conquest and republican ideals of artistic appreciation, as well as the advancement of scientific knowledge and the "scientific cosmopolitanism" of the Republic of Letters.
-Nord Jean-Luc Barbier, a lieutenant of the Hussars, proclaimed before the national assembly that the works had remained "soiled too long by slavery", and that "these immortal works are no longer on foreign soil.
+Nord Jacques-Luc Barbier-Walbonne, a Hussar lieutenant, proclaimed before the National Assembly that the works had remained "soiled too long by slavery", and that "these immortal works are no longer on foreign soil.
 They are brought to the homeland of arts and genius, to the homeland of liberty and sacred equality: the French Republic."
 Bishop Henri Gregoire said before the Convention in 1794: "If our victorious armies have entered Italy, the removal of the Apollo Belvedere and the Farnese Hercules should be the most brilliant conquest.
 It is Greece that decorated Rome: why should the masterpieces of the Greek republic decorate a country of slaves?
 The French Republic should be their final resting place."
-This rhetoric contrasted the republican values of revolutionary France against the European monarchies that relied on serfdom, feudalism and exploitative colonialism to argue that other countries were incapable of properly caring for their own culture (Although, the French republic still held Haiti as a slave colony at this time.).
+This rhetoric contrasted the republican values of revolutionary France against the European monarchies that relied on serfdom, feudalism, and exploitative colonialism to argue that other countries were incapable of properly caring for their own culture (Although, the French Republic still held Haiti as a slave colony at this time.).